If your credit is less than excellent, no-credit-check auto insurance may be a good choice for you…but that’s not always

 As you can see, drivers with poor credit have several options for getting the best deal on auto insurance.
 Since auto insurance premiums are based on quite a few different factors, including which state you live in, there’s no one right answer for getting the best rate.

 The best course of action for drivers with poor credit is the same as for drivers with excellent credit: compare auto insurance rates from several different providers.
 If you have bad credit, you might get a quote from a no credit check auto insurance company, a bad credit auto insurance company, and a few standard auto insurance companies, as well as a usage-based policy quote or two.
 The policy with the lowest premiums is the best deal.

 When comparing policies, be sure that you’re comparing “apples to apples,” meaning that each policy has the same insurance coverage limits and deductibles.
 It’s also essential to confirm that those coverage limits are at least as high as the minimum requirements for your state.

 Auto insurance quote comparison is possible with Insurify.
 Just look at how much poor-credit drivers can save after five minutes of comparison shopping.
 No matter your driving record or credit situation, you can score savings:

 Here’s what Insurify brought up for the following driver profile: female; 40 years old; lives in Mesa, Arizona; has a job; has poor credit; drives a 1994 Subaru Legacy L; has a clean driving record; electing for standard protection.

 The savings don’t just extend to those with a clean driving record.
 Here’s what Insurify brought up for the following driver profile: male; 28 years old; lives in Columbus, Ohio; has a job; has poor credit; drives a 2009 Chevrolet Aveo; has four incidents from the past seven years on record (including an at-fault accident, failure to stop, a reckless driving citation, and a speeding violation); electing for state minimum protection.

-Even if you have accidents and violations on your record, a quick comparison shop will show you which insurance companies are willing to cover you for an affordable and fair price.
+Even if you have accidents and violations on your record, a quick comparison shop on Insurify will show you which insurance companies are willing to cover you for an affordable and fair price.